 Birds That Use Leks

 In addition to birds, some species of fish, bats, insects, and iguanas also join their own leks for courtship rituals.

 Birding at a Lek

 Habitat preservation is critical in lek areas to help protect sensitive species.
-This includes conserving the land the birds use as well as appropriate buffer land around the area.
+This includes conserving the lek itself as well as appropriate buffer land around the area.
 Furthermore, nearby vegetation should remain as undisturbed as possible.
 Other safeguards should also be put in place in sensitive areas, such as minimizing traffic that may disturb birds or could cause vehicular injuries or fatalities to mating birds.

 Also Known As